CenturyLiu/SJTU-SRT-2019-fusion/README.md

 　　variables(folder), checkpoint, config.json, index, model.ckpt-504050.data-00000-of-00001, model.ckpt-50450.index, model.ckpt-50450.meta, model.ckpt-5814.meta, pipeline.config, saved_model.pb <br>

  　　cone_color_detection.py <br>
  　　    Effects:　Function for detecting the color of the cones.
-The input must be an image of a cropped cone in terms of RGB.
+The input must be an image of a cropped cone in terms of <br> 　　　　　　RGB.
 Given the input, the function will turn the image to HSV space and then detect the color based on HSV thresholds. <br>

 * node3: cone fusion and control　 <br>
 　　related files: <br>